Exploring Vernazza

 Stay & Eat

-If you'd like to stay in town then the best bet is the Camere Nicolina, which is near the beach and right in town.
+If you'd like to stay in town then a good option is the Camere Nicolina, which is near the beach and right in town.

 When it comes to eating and drinking the Taverna del Capitano in Piazza Marconi is pretty decent and probably the best restaurant in Vernazza.